saurlax/netvigil/README.md

 In addition, you also need to provide a copy of `GeoLite2-City.mmdb` in the root directory, which you can find at [GeoLite2 Website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).

-After that, you can run the executable file of the project.

-### Compile from source

-To compile this project, you need to install Node.js and Go in advance.

-Firstly, build frontend resources
+After that, build frontend resources

 ```bash
 # install pnpm first if you haven't: npm i -g pnpm